HappyGnome/DCS_Scripts/HeLMS Readme.md

 **Example:**  `helms.dynamic.despawnMEGroupsInZone("zone2", coalition.side.RED)` despawns all red units that start inside "zone2"

 ### Display mission drawing
-`helms.ui.showDrawing` spawn or respawn all groups in mission with a starting point in a circular trigger zone.
+`helms.ui.showDrawing` show drawing defined in mission editor in the running mission (to groups other than those that can see it on mission load).

 NOTE: This feature has some known limitations, due to limitations of the DCS scripting API.
 E.g.:
 * not all line styles work,